Skip to content

 • Operate with varying levels of autonomy (including human-in-the-loop).

-Flink's event capabilities in real-time distributed event processing, state management and exact-once consistency fault tolerance make it well-suited as a framework for building such system-triggered agents.
+The Flink's event capabilities for real-time distributed event processing, state management and exact-once consistency, make it well-suited as a framework for building such event-triggered agents.
 This is where developers build real-time context.

 Needs